 In addition to the protection afforded by patents, we rely on trade secret protection and confidentiality agreements to protect proprietary know-how that is not patentable or that we elect not to patent, processes for which patents are difficult to enforce and any other elements of our platform technology and discovery and development processes that involve proprietary know-how, information or technology that is not covered by patents.
 However, trade secrets can be difficult to protect and we have limited control over the protection of trade secrets used by our collaborators and suppliers.
 Although we seek to protect our proprietary technology and processes, in part, by entering into confidentiality agreements with parties who have access them, such as our employees, consultants, and outside scientific advisors, contractors and collaborators, we cannot guarantee that we have entered into such agreements with each party that may have or have had access to our trade secrets or proprietary technology and processes.
-Despite our efforts, any of these parties might breach the agreements and intentionally or inadvertently disclose our trade secrets or independently develop substantially equivalent information and techniques.
+Despite our efforts, any of these parties might breach the agreements and intentionally or inadvertently disclose our trade secret information and we may not be able to obtain adequate remedies for such breaches.
+In addition, competitors may otherwise gain access to our trade secrets or independently develop substantially equivalent information and techniques.
 Moreover, our competitors or other third parties may independently develop equivalent knowledge, methods and know-how.